Building relationships for over 100 years.

 Merges with Pratt Equity Exchange‚ the first merger in the cooperative’s 65-year history.

-Purchases milo storage facilities at Byers, and expands the facility.
+Purchases grain storage facilities at Byers and Antrim, and expands the facilities.

 Acquires Dillwyn Grain and Supply Co., which includes the elevator and grain storage facility in St. John.